 Facts of Food Lion v.
 McNeill

-Obviously, the spirit of the rule is to provide some indication of the expected testimony of the experts, at least.
+Obviously, the spirit of Rule 2-402 is to provide some indication of the expected testimony of the experts, at least.
 After sitting on this deficiency in discovery, Food Lion’s lawyers moved to disallow Dr. Fulton’s testimony since, during the discovery process, Maryland Rule 2-402 requires an expert witness to provide not only his or her opinion but also the grounds upon which it is based.
 Specifically, they argued that the opinion stated that his conditions related to his work as a meat cutter and not whether his job duties caused his injury.
-Judge North agreed with the Defendant’s attorney and barred Dr. Fulton’s testimony, which killed the Plaintiff’s case.
+Judge North agreed with the defendant’s attorney and barred Dr. Fulton’s testimony, which killed Plaintiff’s case.
 Plaintiff appealed.

 The procedure here was unusual.
 An en banc panel of the Circuit Court reversed Judge North’s decision.
 Food Lion timely noted an appeal to the Court of Special Appeals.
 The Court of Appeals, on its own motion, granted certiorari before it reached the CSA.
 See Food Lion v.
 McNeill, 380 Md.
 232, 844 A.2d 428 (2004).

-- Glen Burnie accident attorney: For the majority of Miller & Zois’s 19-year history (as of 2021) our office was in Empire Towers in Glen Burnie.
+- Glen Burnie accident attorney: For the majority of Miller & Zois’s 20-year history (as of 2022) our office was in Empire Towers in Glen Burnie.
 Our law firm still handles scores of personal injury cases in Glen Burnie.

 - Along those lines, here is a medical malpractice case that failed because of discovery deficiencies